-Clementine is unique in that its programs are focused exclusively on teenage and young women and because of that, there is a strong emphasis on family and academic support, as well as reintegration and after-care planning.
+Clementine is unique in that its programs are focused exclusively on teenagers and because of that, there is a strong emphasis on family and academic support, as well as reintegration and after-care planning.
 It is not a short-term fix, it’s a long-term recovery solution for adolescents struggling with bulimia nervosa, anorexia nervosa, and binge eating disorder.

 Care at Clementine is relationship-based and collaborative, with all efforts being focused on successful long-term recovery.

 The comprehensive eating disorder treatment program at Clementine is comprised of:

 - Individual weekly therapy sessions with the patient’s primary therapist, clinical director, family therapist, psychiatrist, and dietitian

 - Daily group therapy, which may include sessions on interpersonal relationships, body image, cognitive behavioral therapy, and art and other creative expressive therapies